AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/markdown-modules.md

 product-area: workfront-integrations
 navigation-topic: apps-and-their-modules
 title: Markdown modules
-description: In an Adobe Workfront Fusion scenario, you can use the Markdown modules to convert Markdown to HTML and HTML to Markdown.
+description: In an [!DNL Adobe Workfront Fusion] scenario, you can use the Markdown modules to convert Markdown to HTML and HTML to Markdown.
 author: Becky
 feature: Workfront Fusion
 exl-id: 9e810302-4897-494a-9b50-667d87ce9cb7
 ---
 # Markdown modules

-In an Adobe Workfront Fusion scenario, you can use the Markdown modules to convert Markdown to HTML and HTML to Markdown.
+In an [!DNL Adobe Workfront Fusion] scenario, you can use the Markdown modules to convert Markdown to HTML and HTML to Markdown.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).